 Couple Dinh Anh Hoang (21 years old) and Tran Mai Ngoc (19 years old).

 Reporter: How did the journey of you two playing doubles begin?
-And why were you two paired together and not with someone else?
+And why were you paired with each other and not with someone else?

 Tran Mai Ngoc: The first time we paired up and played together was in 2019.